HeatPackBandits Logo

 What to Expect

-The best way to understand RedPine is to survive it.
-Jump in and find out what we built.
+Honestly, the best way to understand RedPine is to survive a night on it.
+Jump in.

 Who RedPine Is For

-If you play DayZ for the stories it creates, not the loot it gives, you'll fit right in.
+If you play DayZ for the stories it creates rather than the loot it hands out, you'll fit right in.

-RedPine isn't a forced RP server.
-It's a survival world designed to naturally create the moments that made DayZ legendary.
-Many survivors here are content creators streaming their adventures.
-Others are veterans who've been playing since the mod.
-Some are new players looking for a server that actually challenges them.
+RedPine isn't a forced-RP server.
+It's a survival world designed so the moments that made DayZ legendary happen on their own.
+You'll find content creators streaming their runs, veterans who've been around since the mod, and newer players who wanted a server that actually pushes back.

-If you'd rather be knocked unconscious, tied up, and fed giggle chicken than be killed on sight, you're in the right place.
-RedPine creates those moments naturally — not through rules, but through design.
+If you'd rather be knocked out, tied up, and force-fed giggle chicken than killed on sight — welcome home.
+RedPine creates those moments through design, not rulebooks.

 Player Reviews